Medical Imaging Interaction Toolkit 2024.06.99-60d9b802

 Every data object (sub-)class of BaseData has a mitk::TimeGeometry which is accessed by mitk::BaseData::GetTimeGeometry().
 This mitk::TimeGeometry holds one or more mitk::BaseGeometry objects which describes the object at specific time points, e.g. provides conversion between world and index coordinates and contains bounding boxes covering the area in which the data are placed.
 There is the possibility of using different implementations of the abstract mitk::TimeGeometry class which may differ in how the time steps are saved and the times are calculated.

 There are two ways to represent a time, either by a mitk::TimePointType or a mitk::TimeStepType.
-The first is similar to the continous index coordinates and defines a Time Point in milliseconds from timepoint zero.
+The first is similar to the continuous index coordinates and defines a Time Point in milliseconds from timepoint zero.
 The second type is similar to index coordinates.
 These are discrete values which specify the number of the current time step going from 0 to GetNumberOfTimeSteps().
 The conversion between a time point and a time step is done by calling the method mitk::TimeGeometry::TimeStepToTimePoint() or mitk::TimeGeometry::TimePointToTimeStep().
 Note that the duration of a time step may differ from object to object, so in general it is better to calculate the corresponding time steps by using time points.
 Also the distance of the time steps does not need to be equidistant over time, it depends on the used mitk::TimeGeometry implementation.

 Each mitk::TimeGeometry has a bounding box covering the whole area in which the corresponding object is situated during all time steps.
 This bounding box may be accessed by calling mitk::TimeGeometry::GetBoundingBoxInWorld() and is always in world coordinates.
 The bounding box is calculated from all time steps, to manually start this calculation process call mitk::TimeGeometry::Update().
 The bounding box is not updated if the getter is called.